CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/developers_guide/cmaqv54-cluster/aws-pcluster_v54_hpc6a.md

 #### The Yaml file for the hpc6a-48xlarge contains the settings as shown in the following diagram.

 Figure 1.
-Diagram of YAML file used to configure a ParallelCluster with a c6a.large head node and c6a.48xlarge compute nodes using SPOT pricing
+Diagram of YAML file used to configure a ParallelCluster with a c6a.large head node and c6a.48xlarge compute nodes using ONDEMAND pricing
 ![hpc6a-4xlarge yaml configuration](../../yml_plots/hpc6a-48xlarge-yaml.png)